Shieldhelder/splatoon_trig/README.md

 # splatoon_trig
-just copy and import to the Splatoon Layout.
+Just copy and import to the Splatoon Layout.